 - The huts provide gas stoves

-- Be sure to bring a pot if you are going to cook or boil water
+- Bring a pot if you are going to cook or boil water

 - Back Country Cuisine and The Outdoor Gourmet make really good dehydrated meals and can be bought at the outdoor store in Te Anau.

 - The hut master does collect tickets (don’t lose or forget them!)

 - The sandflies are no joke.
 Absolutely bring bug spray, with DEET.
 Don’t even bother with natural repellent.
 The sand-flies will laugh at you.

 Day 2: Iris Burn Hut to Kepler Track Carpark (20 miles / 31.7 km)

 It rained hard during the night and temperatures dropped.
 It was still raining when we exited Iris Burn Hut at 8am.
 The mountains in the distance now had a coating of snow.
 Hikers going in the opposite direction, climbing up and over the ridgeline, would have their work cut out for them.